Advertisement

 March 16, 2020: the day before lockdown

-On March 16, 2020, SJPD switched to the Silicon Valley Regional Communications System with full encryption enabled.
-The following day, Santa Clara County issued the first shelter-in-place order in the nation.
+On March 16, 2020, SJPD migrated to the Silicon Valley Regional Communications System (SVRCS) with full encryption enabled — the department's own training bulletin documents the date.
+That same day, Bay Area health officers announced the nation's first shelter-in-place orders, which took effect the following morning.

-Scanner monitors who had listened to SJPD for decades found every talk group encrypted overnight.
-There was no public notice, no community input, and no City Council involvement.
+Scanner monitors who had listened to SJPD for decades found every talkgroup encrypted overnight.
+There was no advance public notice, no community input, and no City Council debate.

 VTA mass shooting: May 26, 2021